 On Sundays, Christmas Day or during the period commencing one hour after sunset on any day and ending one hour before sunrise the next day, it is illegal to shoot game birds and wildfowl.

 Wildfowl and waders may not be shot on Sundays or on Christmas Day.

 Wildfowl and waders may not be shot on Christmas Day or in certain counties.

 Before the passing of the Wildlife and Countryside Act 1981, orders prohibiting the shooting of wildfowl on Sundays were made under the Protection of Birds Act 1954.
 These orders have not been rescinded, so shooting cannot take place in the following counties/part counties on Sundays:

 - North and West Ridings of Yorkshire

-The restrictions relate to the exact location of you, the shooter.
-Our guidance is that if there is at all any doubt of your position, you are better off not shooting the area on a Sunday as opposed to taking the risk of being wrong.
+The restrictions relate to the exact location of the shooter.
+Our guidance that if there is any doubt at all of your position, you are better off not shooting in the area on a Sunday.